2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 -Michael Cole and Wade Barrett introduced the show.

--Paul Heyman stood mid ring.
+-Paul Heyman stood mid-ring.
 He told everyone he had pearls of wisdom to drop on them.
 He said ever since he and Brock Lesnar ended Undertaker’s undefeated streak, he doesn’t offer predictions, he delivers spoilers.
 “Kids, I’ve got a bunch of them for you tonight, so have your notepads ready.”
-He said the Island if Relevancy is under a two-pronged attack.
+He said the Island of Relevancy is under a two-pronged attack.
 He said they have Sami Zayn, “a crazed psychopathic rebel.”
 A “Sami” chant started.
 Heyman looked irritated.
 He said the first spoiler of the evening was “Sami Zayn is not here this evening.”
 He asked fans to really imagine Sami as their Undisputed Champion.

 He said the other attack is happening on Raw with Cody Rhodes.
 Cheers and maybe a few boos, but nothing like last week.
 He said Cody backed him into the corner.
-He used a mocking tone to imitate Cody saying he wants to be WWE Champion.
-He said Dusty Rhodes raised an idiot for the son.
+He used a mocking tone to imitate Cody saying all he wants is to be WWE Champion and people want to make it so personal.
+He said Dusty Rhodes raised an idiot for a son.
 He said Cody thinks it shouldn’t feel personal, but the WWE Championship is the plasma that runs through their veins and the reason for their existence.
 He said it’s the family crest of two Samoan wrestling dynasties.
 “It’s the tribe of which Roman Reigns is the chief,” he said.

 Sami asked for the mic.
 Heyman nervously handed him the mic.
 Sami told him to calm down.
 Sami said he’s not going to hurt him, but he could have by now if he wanted to.
 “Don’t you think that’s a little weird?” he said.
 He said he could have dropped him like a bag of dirt already because no one is there to protect him.
 He said if this was a month ago, Solo Sikoa, Jimmy Uso, and Jey Uso would have come to his aid.
 He said Heyman knows why they’re not there.
 “Roman Reigns’s days as Universal Champion are numbered,” he said.
-He said Reigns is of the rails and the walls are closing in and everything is crumbling.
+He said Reigns is off the rails and the walls are closing in and everything is crumbling.
 He said he left The Bloodline.
 He said Jey left on his own, too.
 He asked what he thinks happens next with the Usos and Solo.
 He said Reigns pulled Solo in tight after he discovered Solo can think for himself.
 He asked Heyman how long that goes on.

 Heyman held out his hand.
 Sami pulled him in for a hug, but it was threatening in nature.
 He told Heyman to tell Reigns that he doesn’t have to worry about Cody because he’s going to be the one to take him down.
 He dropped the mic and left.